How to Heal Yourself and Free Yourself from Old Wounds

 How Old Wounds Affect Your Relationships

 Relationships are where old wounds often show up most clearly.
 Have you ever found yourself in the same type of conflict with different people?
 Or maybe you’ve noticed that you have a hard time trusting others or setting boundaries.
-These are all signs that past experiences might be influencing your present relationships.

 For example, if you’ve experienced abandonment or neglect in the past, you might find yourself clinging to relationships or, conversely, pushing people away before they have a chance to get too close.